Tinnitus Quest is determined to

 Who decides what research we fund?

-Our executive board consists of three tinnitus patients and two tinnitus researchers.
-The board makes final decisions on allocation of research funding, with input from our Scientific Committee and our Patient Committee.
+Our Innovation Board is responsible for creating the framework for our grants program – this means determining who and what we fund and how we will successfully put our grants program into action.
+Our Executive Board – consisting of three tinnitus patients and two tinnitus researchers – makes final decisions on the allocation of research funding, with input from the other boards (Innovation Board, Scientific Advisory Board, and Patient Advisory Board).
 Thus, patients are uniquely strongly represented in Tinnitus Quest.
-This sets us apart from all other tinnitus research funding entities and means that we only fund research with optimal potential benefit for tinnitus sufferers.
+This sets us apart from all other tinnitus research funders and is meant to ensure that we only fund research with optimal potential benefit for tinnitus sufferers.

 How will you know we’re making progress?